|

 In the spring of 1998 we approached

 This long-awaited alliance was finally formed when the contract between the college and WDFH was signed in December 2000.
+We started

 broadcasting from the